Conversational commerce is changing the face of online retail.

 In it, he sums up the aim of this growing trend:

-Instead of enticing customers to the point of sale, we can now bring the point of sale to them - thanks to intelligent communication channels like live chat, video chat, and more.
+Instead of enticing customers to the point of sale, we can now bring the point of sale to them - thanks to intelligent communication channels like messaging apps, live chat, and more.

-In years gone by, most shoppers would follow a simple journey when visiting an e-commerce store.
+In years gone by, most shoppers would follow a simple digital journey when visiting an e-commerce store.

 Once they'd arrived on site, the customer would browse the items available before making a purchase - if they found what they were looking for, that is.